Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

-  The list items and details are added to the metadata of the verse, and the verse text is repeated as part of the full verse text, in usfm-grammar.
+  The list items are represented as a proper list structure and also the verse text is repeated as part of the full verse text, in usfm-grammar.
 In usfm-js each list item become one verseObject in the corresponding verse array.
 The verse text is given by "text" in other verseObjects while its given by "content" in list'd verseObject.

 2. Header section with more markers